zalando-zmon/zmon-docs/docs/installation/configuration.rst

     -e ZMON_METRICCACHE_URL=http://zmon-metric-cache:8086/ \
     -e ZMON_SCHEDULER_URL=http://zmon-scheduler:8085/ \

-And last but not least, configure a preshared token, to allow the scheduler to access the REST API.
+And last but not least, configure a preshared token, to allow the scheduler and worker to access the REST API.
+Remember tokens need to all uppercase here.

 .. code-block:: bash